 The final step in proving your right to compensation is calculating the financial and non-financial cost of your hypertension misdiagnosis.
 This also requires experienced legal representation.
 Your attorney will look not only at the costs you have incurred to date but also the costs that you are reasonably likely to incur in the future to calculate the costs of your doctor’s mistake.
 With a clear picture of the financial and non-financial costs of your doctor’s mistake, your attorney can then pursue an appropriate claim for compensation on your behalf.

 Are you concerned about a possible hypertension misdiagnosis?
 Has your current doctor confirmed that your prior doctor’s diagnosis was incorrect?
 If so, our Connecticut medical malpractice lawyers can help you seek the financial compensation you deserve.
-Call 203-447-0000 or contact us online to schedule a free consultation today.
+Contact us online to schedule a free consultation today.